Partnership Conference 1

 Learn practical strategies for building trust, staying accountable, identifying support, and aligning around shared goals to strengthen collaboration.

-Led by Cristeen Crouchet, Director of Workforce Development at Clover Park Technical College, Kelli Johnston, Director of Workforce Education at Tacoma Community College, Josh Rodero, Supervisor, Washington State Department of Labor & Industries, and Susan Cable, Director at Pierce College
+Led by Cristeen Crouchet, Director of Workforce Development at Clover Park Technical College, Kelli Johnston, Director of Workforce Education at Tacoma Community College, Josh Rodero, Supervisor at Washington State Department of Labor & Industries, and Susan Cable, Director at Pierce College

 Part 4: Evolution of Service (10:30 – 11:20 am)